-Where an individual is resident in the Republic, tax is imposed on income accruing or arising from sources both within and outside the Republic.
+When an individual is a resident in the Republic of Cyprus, tax is imposed on income accruing or arising from sources both within and outside the Republic.

 Where an individual is not resident in the Republic, tax is imposed on income accruing or arising only from sources within the Republic.